 Moscow has protected Evil Corp.’s hackers from extradition.

 The December indictment and sanctions both named Maksim V. Yakubets, the Times said.
-They quoted experts as saying the hacker was “tasked to work on projects for the Russian state, to include acquiring confidential documents through cyber-enabled means …”
+They quoted experts who said Yakubets’s work included “acquiring confidential documents through cyber-enabled means …”

-Chien said many firms have employees use a “virtual private network” that allows workers reach company systems as if they were at the office.
+Chien said many firms have employees use a “virtual private network.”
+It allows workers to reach company systems as if they were at the office.

-American workers are advised to educate themselves about keeping home computers safe.
+American workers must educate themselves about keeping home computers safe.
 If you work from home, ask your employer for help beefing up digital home security.

-The American Medical Association has published tips for working online (originally drafted for doctors).
+The American Medical Association publishes tips for working online (originally for doctors).
 They list common threats: